Grooming the Berger Picard

 Routine Brushing

-Routine brushing is the foundation of Berger Picard coat care.
-Most dogs benefit from brushing once or twice per week using a pin brush followed by a wide-tooth comb.
-Focus on friction areas such as behind the ears, under the collar, and around the tail base.
+Brush 1–2 times weekly using a pin brush followed by a wide-tooth comb.
+Focus on friction areas: behind the ears, under the collar, and around the tail base.

 Hand Stripping

-Some Berger Picards benefit from occasional hand stripping to remove dead outer coat and encourage healthy new growth while maintaining the breed’s harsh texture.
+Some Berger Picards benefit from occasional hand stripping to remove dead outer coat and encourage healthy new growth while maintaining harsh texture.

 Bathing

-Picards rarely need frequent bathing because their coats naturally repel dirt.
+Picards rarely need frequent bathing — their coats naturally repel dirt.
 Bathe only when necessary using Texturizing Shampoo.

 Static Control

-In dry climates or during seasonal coat changes, a light mist of Super Coat can reduce friction during brushing.
+In dry climates or during seasonal coat changes, a light mist of Super Coat reduces friction during brushing.

 Seasonal Shedding

 Berger Picards shed moderately during seasonal coat changes.
-Increasing brushing during spring and fall helps remove loose undercoat and maintain healthy skin.
+Increasing brushing in spring and fall removes loose undercoat and maintains healthy skin.

 Puppy vs Adult Coat

-Puppy Softer developing coat Short grooming sessions and positive exposure
+Puppy Softer developing coat Short sessions and positive exposure

 Quick Grooming Schedule